ayonli/type-guard/README.md

     as deprecated and provide a message.
 - `alternatives(...props: string[])` Sets the current property and the other properties to be alternatives, and only one of them are required.
-This function must be used along with `optional` directive and only have to be set on one of the alternative properties.
+This function must be used along with `optional` keyword and only have to be set on one of the alternative properties.
 - `associates(...props: string[])` Sets the current property to be associated with other properties, if this property is set, all others must be provided as well.

-*All this directives are chainable, we can use several of them to form a* *specific constrains.*
+*All these keywords are chainable, we can use several of them to form a* *specific constrains.*

 ```ts